aviel-kelelew/dsp2/README.md

 Types: <KeyForFirstJoin, Text, Text, Text>

 -If the input is from "from1gram" than we save the variable of number of occ of w2.
-- Else, if the input is from "from2gram" we calcaulte the ratio of the couple word.
+-Else, if the input is from "from2gram" we calcaulte the ratio of the couple word.

-* JOB 6 -
+# JOB 6 -
 class: ArrangingTheResult
 using the output from job 5
 Goal - send the 100 top ratio of couplt of word in each decade.